CudaText-addons/cuda_text_statistics/readme/readme.txt

 plugin for CudaText.
-gets statistics for text in the current editor tab. and shows it in a message-box, allowing to output report to a new editor tab. gets info:
+gets statistics for text in the current editor tab. and shows it in a message-box, also allowing to output report to a new file. gets info:

-- count of lines
-- count of all chars/ letter chars
+- count of lines/ all chars/ letter chars
 - count of words (with alpha-numerical chars)
-- most common words (up to 30, can change this count in source code)
+- most common words (up to 30, can change this number in source code)
+- count of sentences which have n (1 to 9) words
+- additional command: find all sentences, and output them to a new tab

 author: Alexey T.
 license: MIT